nnja/beautifulhugo/README.md

 To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.

+Note that the Google Analytics tracking code will only be inserted into the page when the site isn't served on Hugo's built-in server, to prevent tracking from local testing environments.

 ### Commit SHA on the footer

 If the source of your site is in a Git repo, the SHA corresponding to the commit the site is built from can be shown on the footer.
 To do so, two environment variables have to be set (`GIT_COMMIT_SHA` and `GIT_COMMIT_SHA_SHORT`) and parameter `commit` has to be defined in the config file: